Rifling: Twist rate

 where $\text{twist}$ is the twist rate expressed in bore diameters; $L$ is the twist length required to complete one full projectile revolution (in mm or in); and $D_\text{bore}$ is the bore diameter (diameter of the lands, in mm or in).

 The twist travel $L$ and the bore diameter $D_\text{bore}$ must be expressed in a consistent unit of measure, i.e. metric (mm) or imperial (in).

 The third method simply reports the angle of the grooves relative to the bore axis, measured in degrees.

-The latter two methods have the inherent advantage of expressing twist rate as a ratio and give an easy understanding if a twist rate is relatively slow or fast even when comparing bores of differing diameters.
+The latter two methods have the inherent advantage of expressing twist rate as a ratio and provide an easy way to understand whether a twist rate is relatively slow or fast, even when comparing bores of differing diameters.

 In 1879, George Greenhill, a professor of mathematics at the Royal Military Academy (RMA) at Woolwich, London, UK developed a rule of thumb for calculating the optimal twist rate for lead-core bullets.
-This shortcut uses the bullet's length, needing no allowances for weight or nose shape.
-The eponymous Greenhill Formula, still used today, is:
+This shortcut uses the bullet's length and requires no allowances for weight or nose shape The eponymous Greenhill Formula, still used today, is: